orz3969/OEIWebServer/README.md

 # OEIWebServer

-Web Server for OEI weixin
+* Web Server for OEI weixin

+## Notice

-Do not push anything before asking me
+* Do not push anything before asking me
+* Its libs require Maven
+* Intellij IDEA is recommended